Back to Alabama

 Plain English Breakdown

-This law makes certain parts of agreements that stop people from talking about sexual abuse unenforceable and invalid.
+This law makes contract clauses that stop people from talking about certain acts of sexual abuse unenforceable.

 What This Bill Does